Preconditioned proximal point methods and notions of partial subregularity: Submonotonicity and preconditioned proximal point methods

-In \eqref{eq:convergence-fundamental-condition-iter-h} we can fix $u'=\realoptu$, so do not need the full power of monotonicity of the form \eqref{eq:monotonicity}.
-Indeed, we are led to thinking we can take the infimum over $u' \in \inv H(0)$.
-However, we have to be careful to keep this minimisation compatible with $\dist^2_{\Test_{i+2}\Precond_{i+2}}(\nextu; \inv H(0))$.
+We do not, however, need the full power of strong monotonicity.
+Indeed, since $u'=u^* \in \inv H(0)$ was arbitrary above, we are led to think we can take the infimum in \eqref{eq:abstractmono} over $u' \in \inv H(0)$.
+However, we have to be careful to keep this infimisation compatible with $\dist^2_{\Test_{i+2}\Precond_{i+2}}(\nextu; \inv H(0))$.
 We therefore introduce the following concept.